yzdxs/learn-anything/readme.md

 # [Part of a bigger picture 🗺️](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/)

-Aside from these well curated mind maps on learning any topic on Earth which I encourage you to [explore](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#84.2,-523.0,3) and [help improve](https://github.com/nikitavoloboev/knowledge-map#contributing-).

-I also [try to visualise all of world's knowledge](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/) and provide links to resources and articles relevant to each topic.
+Aside from these well curated mind maps on learning any topic on Earth, I also [try to visualise all of world's knowledge](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/) and provide links to resources and articles relevant to each topic.

 It contains [all the interesting books you can read](http://nikitavoloboev.xyz/knowledge-map/books/) where if a book is free, a link will be provided.
 All the [courses one can take](http://nikitavoloboev.xyz/knowledge-map/courses/), [research papers](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#research-papers-), [interesting humans who ever lived](http://nikitavoloboev.xyz/knowledge-map/humans/), [inventions and historical events](http://nikitavoloboev.xyz/knowledge-map/history/), [interesting images](http://nikitavoloboev.xyz/knowledge-map/images/), and [more](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/).